 Figures at Dec20, Mibanco, Goodwill and investments differ from previously reported, please consider the data presented on this report.
-(1) Includes investments in BCP Bolivia and other subsidiaries

 Finally, the Tier 1 Common Equity Ratio (CET 1), which is considered the most rigorous ratio with which to measure capitalization levels, recorded a decrease of -29bps QoQ, situating a 11.11% at the end of 1Q21.
 This result was attributable to a drop in Common Equity Tier 1 (-2.1% QoQ), which was driven by unrealized losses in a volatile local market and attenuated by a capital increase.